Maybach Zeppelin: DS8

 Supplementing the DS7 from 1930 was the DS8 (Doppelganger).
 It sported an 8.0 L (7978 cc, 487 cubic inches) V12 which made 200 bhp at a fairly low 3200 rpm, putting the DS8 among the most powerful production cars in the world at the time.
 Depending on the weight of the coachwork, a top speed of 106 mi/h was possible.

-In August 2012, a 1938 DS8 Roadster sold for €1.3 million at auction, fitted with a rare Variorex eight-speed gearbox (both the first 8-speed and first 8-speed manual gearbox) with a vacuum shift and is thought to be one of only 100 built.
+A notable technical innovation was the Variorex transmission.
+A development of previous Maybach pre-selector transmissions, it featured a vacuum shift operation similar to the Cord 812, with a clutch pedal used only for stops and starts.
+A conventional floor-mounted gear lever was used to engage the transmission or select reverse, and a stalk mounted to the steering column selected one of eight gears arranged sequentially.
+While moving, any desired gear could be pre-selected using the stalk, the operator would release the accelerator and slightly tap the clutch, and the transmission would change to the desired gear swiftly and smoothly.
+It featured eight forward gears (possibly the first automotive transmission to do so) in constant mesh and reverse, with eighth being an overdrive.
+This initial iteration of the Variorex was first fitted to the DS8, and later developments would end up in the drivetrains of various German tanks and half-tracks.
+In August 2012, a 1938 DS8 Roadster equipped with a Variorex sold for €1.3 million at auction, and is thought to be one of only 100 built.

 Revival

-When Maybach was revived as a brand by DaimlerChrysler, old Maybachs, particularly the opulent 8-litre Zeppelin, saw new popularity as part of a marketing effort which sought to link the current brand with the heritage of the original car company.
+When Maybach was revived as a brand by DaimlerChrysler, pre-war Maybach models, particularly the opulent 8-litre Zeppelin, saw new popularity as part of a marketing effort which sought to link the current brand with the heritage of the original car company.
 This resurrecting of the classic name resulted in increased visibility and popularity of well-restored or preserved Maybachs.